 All mammograms are not the same.
 Making sure you get your annual exam can protect you from cancer.
 But choosing the the best kind of mammogram is even better.
 When you get a 3D mammogram at UVA, you know you're getting the best.

 Also called breast tomosynthesis, 3D mammograms help doctors find breast cancer earlier than ever before.

 Early detection is the best defense you have against breast cancer.

-Many insurance providers do cover the costs of 3D mammograms.
-We recommend you contact your insurance provider for more information regarding coverage.
-There's an $82 self-pay fee for 3D mammography.
+Many insurance providers cover the costs of 3D mammograms.
+We recommend you contact your insurance provider for more information about coverage.